Skip to main content

 Conservation Status

-Status: Stable population with conservation-focused management
+Status: Stable population maintained through active stocking and conservation-focused management in Fox Chain O’Lakes

 Fishing Techniques